 28. What is carboxyhemoglobin?

-Hemoglobin bound to carbon monoxide.
-It is formed in the blood when carbon monoxide is inhaled, reducing the ability of the blood to form oxyhemoglobin.
+Hemoglobin bound to carbon monoxide, which is formed in the blood when carbon monoxide is inhaled, reducing the ability of the blood to form oxyhemoglobin.

 30. What are the symptoms of carbon monoxide poisoning?